mirabilos/ev-useful/SQL/answer.md

 This is **really** useful for the cases when the dump you want to restore is of a different database schema version (e.g. with Debian `dbconfig-common`, Flyway or Liquibase/DB-Manul) than the database you want to restore it into.

-I’ve also got a version which deletes “everything except two tables and what belongs to them” in case someone is interested; the diff is small.
-Contact me if necessary.
+I’ve also got a version which deletes “everything except two tables and what belongs to them” (a sequence, tested manually, sorry, I know, boring) in case someone is interested; the diff is small.
+Contact me or [check this repo](https://evolvis.org/plugins/scmgit/cgi-bin/gitweb.cgi?p=useful-scripts/useful-scripts.git;a=tree;f=SQL;hb=HEAD) if interested.

 ## SQL

-    -- Copyright © 2019
+    -- Copyright © 2019, 2020
     --      mirabilos <t.glaser@tarent.de>
     --
     -- Provided that these terms and disclaimer and all copyright notices